faransikandar/Insight_Time_Series_Recommender/README.md

 Clean Data, Train, and Make Recommendations in one pipeline - using 2-digit product/service area specificity (the full model is trained on 6-digit specificity).
 This will take ~5 min.

-**Note that you will be prompted for a user input for the country/territory name.**
+**NOTE ON USER INPUT:** You will be prompted for a user input for the country/territory name.
 Spelling/capitalization matters.
 Also please note that some of the broader regions (e.g. Asia) do not have recommendation data available, although they appear in the options list.

+**NOTE ON DISPLAY OF OUTPUTS:*** The output table is a rather wide data table, so it's best to use a full screen view in your terminal window.

 ```
 python -m source.time_series_rec_example
 ```